What happens when we throw something "away"?

 Most of us never think about our waste after we bring it to the curb.
 The journey may surprise you.

-Trash generated in Hastings does not go to a landfill, but is incinerated at WIN Waste Westchester, a waste-to-energy plant in Peekskill, NY (formerly Wheelabrator).
-ZWAT aims to keep as much material out of the incinerator as possible and send it on to better use.
+Trash generated in Hastings does not go to a landfill.
+It is incinerated at WIN Waste Westchester, a waste-to-energy plant in Peekskill, NY.
+ZWAT aims to keep as much material as possible out of the incinerator and send it on to better use.

-Hastings DPW carts our trash and recycling first to the MRF (Material Recovery Facility) in Yonkers, located across the Thruway from Costco and Home Depot.
+Hastings' DPW carts both our trash and recycling to the MRF (Material Recovery Facility) in Yonkers, located across the Thruway from Costco and Home Depot.

-Trash is weighed and then the county carts it to the WIN Waste Westchester in Peekskill.
+The County weighs the trash and then carts it to the WIN Waste Westchester in Peekskill.
 Our Village is billed for trash based on weight.
 We are not charged for recycling, unless it is contaminated.

 Incinerating our trash has enviromental consequences.
 It generates CO2 and other pollutants.
 Trucking the trash to the MRF and then to Peekskill creates emissions too.
 Both incineration and trucking impact air quality, especially for residents near the incinerator.
-Also, the incinerator uses the Hudson for cooling, returning excess heat to the river, impacting its ecosystem.
-Therefore, the less trash we produce, the better!
+Also, the incinerator uses the Hudson River for cooling, returning excess heat to the river, impacting its ecosystem.
+For these reasons, the less trash we produce, the better!

 Learn your trash schedule and more on Hastings' DPW's homepage.

-When our recycling is picked up, it is also carted to the MRF, sorted by optical scanners and subsequently by hand, baled and then sold.
+When our recycling is picked up, it is also carted to the Materials Recovery Facility (MRF) to a separate bay, sorted by optical scanners and by hand, baled and sold.
 This photo shows just a tiny bit of what we send to be recycled.
 You can schedule a tour of recycling operations, if you're curious!

 Plastic bags complicate processing and should never be included in your recycling.